exoplatform/exo-documentation/docs/Administration.rst

 3. Go to
    `http://mycompany.com:port/portal/intranet <http://mycompany.com:port/portal/intranet>`__
-    to be at the site level, then select |image213| --> Site --> Layout.
+    to be at the site level, then select |image213| --> Site --> Edit Layout.

     |image214|